noahehall/theBookOfNoah/gcp/readme.md

       - low cost, highly durable, for data achiving, online backup, and disaster recovery
       - accessed at most once per year
       - 90 day minimum storage duration, cost per data access,
-#### Big Table
+### Big Table
-  - big data NoSQL DB service
+  - big data nosql wide column
+  - no multi row transactions
+  - petabytes of capacity
+  - maximum unit size of 10 megabytes per call and 100 megabytes per row
+  - same open soruce API as HBase (the native DB for hadoop)
+  - can increase your machine count without any downtime
+  - handles upgrades and restarts transparently
+  - data is encrypted both in flight and at rest
   - use cases
     - where applications need a DB where table records will have different columns
     - ideal for data that have a single lookup key, e.g. when you need a hash
     - user analytics or, financial data analysis, internet of things
-  - characteristics
-    - same open soruce API as HBase (the native DB for hadoop)
-    - can increase your machine count without any downtime
-    - handles upgrades and restarts transparently
-    - data is encrypted both in flight and at rest
-    -
+    - for analytical data with heavy read/write events like adtech/financial or iot data
+    - store large amount of single-keyed structued objects

-#### Cloud SQL and Google Cloud Spanner
+### Cloud SQL and Google Cloud Spanner
   - offers mysql and postgresql dbs as a service
   - characteristics
     - transactions: a set of database changes as all or nothing, either they all get made or none get made